Thayer Home

 West Point Authorities asked the gifted psychic demonologists, Ed and Lorraine Warren, to investigate the Thayer Home.

-Upon arriving at the Superintendent’s Home, Lorraine picked up at once the faint but unmistakable “keening” of troubled spirits buzzing in her ears, along with experiencing slight chills.
-She also noticed the strange play of light and shadow in the corners of the home which also was a symptom of the presences of unseen entities.
+Upon arriving at the Superintendent’s Home, Lorraine picked up at once the faint but unmistakable “keening” of troubled spirits buzzing in her ears.
+Along with experiencing slight chills, she also noticed the strange play of light and shadow in the corners of the home, a symptom of the presence of unseen entities.

 Lorraine Senses a Prominent Spirit